 Graffica is a specialist online publication focussing on graphic design and visual culture in Spain.
-Last year, Spanish designers and ad agencies won a total of 29 Pencils at the D&AD Professional Awards, a real leap from the six Pencils of the previous year.
-Now for the first time ever, Spain features in D&AD’s Top 10 awarded nations.
+In 2015, Spanish designers and ad agencies won a total of 29 Pencils at the D&AD Professional Awards, a real leap from the six Pencils of the previous year.
 Here, Graffica take you on a journey around Spanish design.

 For a very long time, Spain has been home to a wealth of talented professionals who are mostly unknown beyond our borders.
 A combination of complacency and lack of self-belief have generally been the reason for their limited international penetration.

 As the D&AD Awards have demonstrated, Spanish creativity is everywhere, with design studios, often located outside the main cities, developing projects to the most exceptional level.
 So much so that Gràffica is unable to fit everything that reaches us in the publication.